Honorary sheriff for all eternity

 According to his family, Lane had dreamed about being a Polk County deputy since he was a child.

-His grandfather, Darrell Sodders, said that Lane loved collecting and playing with Dodge Charger car toys as a child and that prior to going on his first ride-a-long as a young man, Lane prayed that he would get to go on a ride-a-long in a PCSO Dodge Charger.
+His grandfather Darrell Sodders said that Blane loved collecting and playing with Dodge Charger car toys as a child and that prior to going on his first ride-a-long as a young man, Blane prayed that he would get to go on a ride-a-long in a PCSO Dodge Charger.

 When Blane Lane was transferred from detention deputy to patrol deputy in January 2022, he was assigned a Dodge Charger.

-Sodders washed that Charger with his grandson at night with flashlights soon after because Lane loved it so much.
+Sodders washed that Charger with his grandson at night with flashlights soon after because he loved it so much.

-“Lane got the nickname ‘Hydroplane Lane’ but wound up getting another Charger,” Judd said.
+Blane got the nickname “Hydroplane Lane” but wound up getting another Charger,” Judd said.

-There is a photo of Lane as a child, posing with Sheriff Judd.
+There is a photo of Blane as a child, posing with Sheriff Judd.

 “Even then he wanted to be a deputy and one day the sheriff,” Judd said.

-According to his sister and cousin, Lane loved playing cops and robbers as a child.
+According to his sister and cousin, Blane loved playing cops and robbers as a child.

 “He got the biggest thrill arresting me even though I said it hurts,” his sister said.